Calcipotriene (On the skin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have other medical problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any medical problems.

 Possible Side Effects While Using This Medicine